dvln/out/README.md

 ## Environment settings
 Currently there's only a couple:

- * PKG_OUT_NONZERO_EXIT_STACKTRACE env set to "1" causes stacktraces to kick in for any non-zero exit done through this package (os.Exit() is not affected), so basically if you use IssueExit... or ErrorExit... or Fatal... it works

  * PKG_OUT_DEBUG_SCOPE env can be set to to a list of packages or functions to restrict debug/trace output to, useful to trim debugging output and focus on a specific set of function(s) or packages(s).
 This is basically just a